bdavidxyz/blog/_posts/2016-05-18-how-to-name-css-classes.md

-## 16. Try to avoid more than two words for a given element
+## 16. Try to avoid more than two words for a given name

-The element must be self-descriptive in one or two words, or code will be hard to maintain.
+The name must be self-descriptive in one or two words, or code will be hard to maintain.

 **Example**